-Image for DOS File Path Variables
+Image for Windows File Path Variables

-You use a set of special variables in the image file name path to embed date and time information into the image file name.
+You use a set of special variables in the image file name path.
 The variables are inserted in the file name path by using a special format of \$~variablename\$.
 The available variable names are:

-YYYY (four digit year), YY (two digit year), MM (two digit month), DD (two digit day of month), DOY (three digit day of year), DOW (three character day of week), HHMM (four digit hours and minutes), and VER for the program version.
+YYYY (four digit year), YY (two digit year), MM (two digit month), DD (two digit day of month), DOY (three digit day of year), DOW (three character day of week), HHMM (four digit hours and minutes), and VER for the program version, or any variable name created by using the "savename" option..

-For example, the following variables would embed the 4-digit year, 2-digit month, and 2-digit day in the image file name.
+For Example, the following variables would embed the 4-digit year, 2-digit month, and 2-digit day in the image file name.

-"Backup on \$~YYY\$-\$~MM\$-\$~DD\$"
+"Backup on \$~YYYY\$-\$~MM\$-\$~DD\$"